k2-fsa/sherpa/docs/source/onnx/pretrained_models/online-transducer/zipformer-transducer-models.rst

 `<https://huggingface.co/csukuangfj/k2fsa-zipformer-chinese-english-mixed>`_

 which supports both Chinese and English.
-The model is contributed by the community and is trained on tens of thousands of some internal dataset.
+The model is contributed by the community and is trained on tens of thousands hours of some internal dataset.

 In the following, we describe how to download it and use it with `sherpa-onnx`_.